 Chin Implant Results

-You'll see your chin implant results after about a month, and the final result after three months once any residual swelling has gone down.1 Chin implants are intended to be permanent.1 Although your face will inevitably change naturally as you age, your new chin contour will stay the same.1
+You'll see your chin implant results after about a month, and the final result after three months once any residual swelling has gone down.
+Chin implants are intended to be permanent.
+Although your face will inevitably change naturally as you age, your new chin contour will stay the same.1

 Can a Chin Implant Be Removed?

-Chin implant surgery has a very low risk profile and very high satisfaction rate,2 but chin implant removal or revision is possible if you're not happy with your results or experience a complication, like shifting or displacement of the implant.7
+Chin implant surgery has a low likelihood of complications and a high satisfaction rate.2 That said, chin implant removal or revision is possible if you're not happy with your results or experience a complication, like shifting or displacement of the implant.13

 Financing a Chin Implant With the CareCredit Credit Card

 Ready to revitalize your appearance and boost your confidence?
-The CareCredit credit card makes it easy to pay for chin implant surgery and related expenses not covered by health insurance.* Apply today and use our Acceptance Locator to find a doctor or cosmetic surgeon near you that accepts CareCredit so you can stop dreaming and start living your best life.
-Continue your wellness journey by downloading the CareCredit Mobile App to manage your CareCredit account, find a provider on the go and easily access the Well U hub for more great articles, podcasts and videos.
+The CareCredit credit card makes it easy to pay for chin implant surgery and related expenses not covered by health insurance.** Use our Acceptance Locator to find a doctor or cosmetic surgeon near you that accepts CareCredit so you can stop dreaming and start living your best life.
+Continue your wellness journey by downloading the CareCredit Mobile App to manage your CareCredit account, find a provider on the go and easily access the Well U blog for more great articles, podcasts and videos.

 Author Bio